mit-mc-clas12/documentation/README.md

 1.) add `#!/usr/bin/env python2` to top of the SubMit.py file - might need to use "python" instead of "python2", depending on machine

 2.) `chmod +x SubMit.py`

+Note that steps #1 and #2 are included in the codebase.
+A user only has to execute steps #3 and #4 below.
+Please note this has only so far been tested to work on a system running Ubuntu 18.04.

 3.) `export PATH=$PATH:/path/to/clas-12-simulations-repo/client/src`